New Year, Fragmented Me

 Fragmented Reality

 To that end, planning has become my ultimate form of procrastination.
 And with my moments of free time precious (and limited), it’s become unmanageable.
-“Write blog” has been on my weekly list for the last 52 weeks.
+“Write blog” has been on my weekly list for 52 weeks.
 And no actual blog has been produced.
 So my only goal today was to sit in a cafe and write something.
-Not update a list, or research how to publish my book or how to manage the world of ever-increasing toddler tantrums, but just to write.
+Not update a list, or research how to publish my book or how to manage the world of ever-increasing toddler tantrums, but just write.
 Even if it sucks.
 Success will be in the focus.
-Armed with a mushroom latte (what is this life???) for focus and a cafĂ© buzzing with the energy of other productive people, I’ve set the stage.
+Armed with a mushroom latte (what is this life???) for focus and a café buzzing with the energy of other productive people, I’ve set the stage.
 Maybe this small step will remind my brain that it can do one thing without distraction.

 How To Cope